pivotal/docs-tap/app-live-view/install.hbs.md

         ingressEnabled: true
     ```

-    >**Note** If it is a Tanzu Application Platform profile installation and top-level key `shared.ingress_domain` is set in the `tap-values.yml`, the Application Live View connector and Application Live View back end are configured to communicate through ingress.
+    If it is a Tanzu Application Platform profile installation and top-level key `shared.ingress_domain` is set in the `tap-values.yml`, the Application Live View connector and Application Live View back end are configured to communicate through ingress.
 Then the Application Live View connector uses the `shared.ingress_domain` to reach the back end.

     If you want to override the shared ingress for Application Live View in a multicluster environment, use the following values: